 (a) Shall be the spiritual overseer of the assembly and shall direct its activities.

 (b) Shall be recognized as a member of the church board, president of the assembly, and shall act as chairman of all the business meetings of the assembly and of the church board.

 (c) Shall provide for all services of the assembly and shall specifically arrange for all special meetings, conventions, and revival campaigns.
-No person shall be invited to speak or preach in the assembly without his approval.
+No person shall be invited to speak or preach in the assembly without the pastor’s approval.

 (d) Shall, as chairman of the church board, be chairman of the nominating committee for the selection of deacon nominees.
 The pastor shall privately interview those nominated, ascertaining their eligibility and availability to serve as deacons.